 Here's a list of the Essential Thanksgiving Cooking Tools.

-Then again, you call always borrow from your neighbor 🙂
+Then again, you can always borrow from your neighbor 🙂

 Establish a "Make-Your-Own-Breakfast" Policy